 Develop Questions

-- How does a certain character defect manifest?
+- How does this character defect manifest?

 - Have I been affected by this character defect?